gardenlinux/gardenlinux/tests/README.md

 - **location** _(required)_: the Azure region in which all test relevant resources will be created
 - **subscription** _(required/optional)_: The Azure subscription (as in subscription name) which is used for creating all relevant resources and running the test.
 Either the subscription name or the `subscription_id` needs to be provided.
 - **subscription_id** _(required/optional)_: The Azure subscription (its ID) which is used for creating all relevant resources and running the test.
 Either the 'subscription' name or its needs to be provided.
-- **resource_group** _(optional)_: all relevant resources for the integration test will be assigned to an Azure resource group.
+- **resource_group** _(optional)_: all relevant resources for the platform test will be assigned to an Azure resource group.
 If you want to reuse an existing resource group, you can specify it here.
 If left empty, a new resource group gets created for the duration of the test.
-- **nsg_name** _(optional)_: The integration tests need to create a new network security group, this is its name.
+- **nsg_name** _(optional)_: The platform tests need to create a new network security group, this is its name.
 If you want to reuse an existing security group, specify its name here.
 If left empty, a new network security group will be created for the duration of the test.
 - **vm_size** _(optional)_: The given size will be used for the Azure virtual machine the test runs on.
 Check [this document](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes) for a list of possible VM sizes.
 Remember that the VM size will have an impact on test performance and startup times (which get tested and produce a failure should they exceed 30 seconds).
 The VM size also defines the CPU architecture.
 This setting defaults to `Standard_D4_v4` which matches the architecture `x64`, for running `Arm64` images the VM size `Standard_D4ps_v5` would be a good choice to start with.
 - **hyper_v_generation** _(optional)_: Choose the HyperV generation of the virtual machine created from the image.
 Possible values are 'V1' or 'V2'.
 If not set, 'V1' will be used as a default.
     - 'V1': Boot = PCAT, Disk controllers = IDE